EESSI/eessi-nextflow-example/README.md

 This repository shows a trivial example of how one can use [the `direnv` tool](https://direnv.net/) together with [EESSI](https://eessi.github.io/docs/) to ship the complete execution environment for a [Nextflow](https://www.nextflow.io/) pipeline (including Nextflow itself) with your repository.

-Once EESSI and `direnv` are in place and configured, running the code is a matter of entering the repository directory and running:
+Once EESSI and `direnv` are in place and configured, running the code is a matter of entering the repository directory and running the workflow:
 ```
 ./hello_plus_version.nf
 ```